bluz71/vim-moonfly-colors/README.md

 _moonfly_ is a dark charcoal theme for classic Vim & modern Neovim.

-This theme uses a hybrid implementation style; Vimscript is used for common Vim and Neovim highlights whilst Lua is used for Neovim exclusive highlights.
+This theme is a hybrid implementation; Vimscript is used for common Vim and Neovim highlights whilst Lua is used for Neovim exclusive highlights.

 :point_right: I maintain another dark theme named [nightfly](https://github.com/bluz71/vim-nightfly-colors) which may be of